Preview edition — final version pending city review.

 From the desk of Mayor Samson Borgelin

-Golden-hour aerial view of North Lauderdale
+Aerial view of North Lauderdale at sunset

-Watch the film
+Watch the film Get updates

 Neighbors, summer is here, and City Hall is busy on the things that make daily life a little easier.